Introduction

 Actions after appointment

-- Agree on clear achievable steps for the student to take after the appointment
+- Agree on clear, achievable steps for the student to take after the appointment

-- Email them to the student
+- Email these to the student

 - Write a journal note to record this